The Importance of Classification Societies in the Maritime Industry

 Role and Significance of a Classification Society

-At the same time though, the conventions of UNCLOS and SOLAS have made special provisions to specify that in the better interests of the shipping community, vessels need to be classed.
-There is a specific association of classification societies known as the IACS (International Association of Classification Societies).
+At the same time, though, the conventions of UNCLOS and SOLAS have made special provisions to specify that vessels need to be classed in the interests of the shipping community.

-• Coming up with a detailed notational system for the vessels and constructions to be graded
+• Coming up with a detailed notational system for the vessels and constructions to be graded.

 • Ensuring that the vessels and constructions comply with this grading system by carrying out appropriate appraisals